FWS Annual Exhibition Awards

 The Florida Watercolor Society funds awards through many different methods, including fundraising, donations, endowments, and memorial gifts.
 It is through the generosity of these philanthropic foundations, vendors, businesses, and our members that we can provide significant awards to our talented member artists.

 Memorial awards can be established to honor those who made significant contributions to the excellence in watermedia.
 We greatly appreciate our members who remember FWS in their estate planning, as well as friends and family who memorialize our members.
 Anyone who would like to establish a single-year or recurring artist awards in the name of a beloved friend, family member, living or dead, may contact Nina Tarnuzzer at Treasurer@floridawatercolorsociety.org.
-Minimum contribution to name an award is $250 and is published in our Annual Exhibition Catalog.
-Enjoy learning about those members below.
+The minimum contribution to name an award is $250 and is published in our Annual Exhibition Catalog.
+Enjoy learning about our ongoing memorials below.

 Susan Lattner Lloyd Gold Award - Best in Show